-Multidimensional Mood Questionnaire.
-Affect was measured throughout the experiment using the Multidimensional Mood Questionnaire (MMQ: Steyer et al., 1994), to assess the possible mood-altering effects of oxytocin, and to control for non-specific effects of attention and wakefulness (the MMQ is composed of three sub-scales: good-bad, awaketired and calm-nervous).
-Each participant was required to complete the MMQ at three intervals across the experiment: immediately following inhalation, after the 45 minute resting period, and at the end of the experiment.
+Affect was measured throughout the experiment using the Multidimensional Mood Questionnaire (MMQ; Steyer et al., 1994), to assess the possible mood-altering effects of oxytocin, and to control for non-specific effects of attention and wakefulness (the MMQ is composed of three sub-scales: good-bad, awake-tired and calmnervous).
+Each participant was required to complete the MMQ at three intervals across the experiment: immediately following inhalation, after the 45 min resting period and at the end of the experiment.

+Nasal sprays

-Nasal sprays.
-Participants were given a single intranasal dose of 24IU oxytocin (Syntocinon Spray, Novartis; three puffs per nostril, each with 4IU oxytocin) or placebo spray.
+Participants were given a single intranasal dose of 24 IU oxytocin (Syntocinon Spray, Novartis; three puffs per nostril, each with 4 IU oxytocin) or placebo spray.
 The placebo spray contained exactly the same ingredients as the experimental spray with the exception of the oxytocin and was prepared by an independent pharmaceutical company.
-The 24 IU dose was selected to match that of Bryant et al. (2011).
+The 24 IU dose was selected to match that of Bryant et al. (2012).